Customs House, Sydney: History

 These demands increased again with the approach of Federation.
 Custom's roles of immigration control and administration of tariffs were major reasons for Federation.
 They became, at this time, the major revenue raiser for the Commonwealth Government.
 Extensions were timed to coincide with the change in government.
 More floors were added to cope with new and expanding duties brought about by the massive political change.
 More revisions were made between 1915 and 1917 to further accommodate these changes and pressures brought about by the war.

 Few major structural changes have occurred between 1917 and 1995.
 This reflects the movement of international shipping away from Circular Quay to other areas of the City and the State.

 From 15 June 1990 operations of the Customs Service were relocated to a new site.
 Ownership was then transferred from the Australian Government to the City of Sydney Council in 1994.
-The building underwent several rounds of refurbishment.
+The building underwent several rounds of refurbishment over the following years.

 It was refurbished in 1996-7 to become a venue for exhibitions and private functions.
 A further round of refurbishment was completed in 1999, converting the building into the "tourism gateway" to Sydney ahead of the 2000 Summer Olympics.
 The building contained galleries, a museum, bars, cafes and a restaurant, as well as performance and exhibition space.
-The City of Sydney's planning scale model of the City was also moved here from the Town Hall offices.
-After the Olympics, the building was further refurbished in 2003 to house the main City of Sydney Library, moved here from Town Hall.
-The site was refurbished and reopened in June 1997 as a combined commercial, performance, tourism and museum space.
+A 1:500 scale model of the City of Sydney CBD was also installed at this time.